norrs/dotfiles/README.md

 dpkg-reconfigure fontconfig-config  (if bitmap fonts)

 (Not sure, but my gcloud glyph started working AFTER a reboot.. so missing something else then fc-cache to be run ..)

+## Hibernate/sleep with laptop lid

+Configure in /etc/systemd/logind.conf , see `HandleLidSwitch=suspend` and the others.